HL7/PDDI-CDS/input/pagecontent/documentation.md

 	<td style="background-color: #f4fff2"><strong>Severity</strong>: While bleeding is a serious potential clinical consequence, severity can vary from easily tolerated to incapacitating </td>
       </tr>
       <tr>
-	<td><strong>Comment:</strong> The severity of a PDDI clinical consequence MUST be reported if known.
-The severity of a PDDI clinical consequence MUST be noted using non-ambiguous terms or phrases.
+	<td><strong>Comment:</strong> The severity of a PDDI clinical consequence SHOULD be reported if known.
+The severity of a PDDI clinical consequence SHOULD be noted using non-ambiguous terms or phrases.
 Any of the existing terminologies for adverse event severity, such as <a href="https://wiki.nci.nih.gov/display/VKC/Common+Terminology+Criteria+for+Adverse+Events+FAQ">Common Terminology Criteria for Adverse Event (CTCAE)</a>, MAY be used for describing a PDDI clinical consequence.</td>
       </tr>
     </table>
     <table>